 HSP's collections in Arts and Culture include works of art on paper, playbills and scrapbooks related to the performing arts, literary manuscripts, sheet music and music books, records of cultural institutions, and the personal papers of visual and performing artists.

 HSP's extensive business-related holdings document three centuries of business activity, primarily in Pennsylvania and the Philadelphia region.
-In addition to the manuscript collections outlined below, the Society also has many business-related publications, including company and government reports, circulars, catalogs, guides, timetables, and legal records.
+In addition to the manuscript collections outlined below, HSP also has many business-related publications, including company and government reports, circulars, catalogs, guides, timetables, and legal records.

 The Historical Society of Pennsylvania's collections include a variety of resources on the experiences of Chinese immigrants in Philadelphia and beyond.
 Resources include published materials, manuscript collections, newspapers and other periodicals, photographs, and other graphics.

 Civil War collections at the Historical Society of Pennsylvania are excellent primary resources that offer eyewitness accounts and reveal the fears, prejudices, and heroism of the individual soldier, as well as the deprivation and destruction of civilian life, in America's most devastating conflict to date.

 HSP's collections include a broad range of materials representing philanthropic, service, self-help, and mutual benefit initiatives.
 From churches to ethnic associations to community service organizations to individual philanthropists, these collections offer unique resources for research.

 Even before the merger with the Balch Institute, HSP had significant holdings related to ethnic and immigrant history, particularly regarding African Americans, Germans, and Native Americans in Pennsylvania.
 These materials are now joined with those of the Balch Institute for Ethnic Studies, which set out to document all ethnic groups in the United States.
 There is also substantial documentation on the history of American nativism and ethnic stereotyping.